 After the Comprehensive Exams

-Passing the comprehensive exams allows a student to apply for admission to candidacy and therefore begin work on the dissertation.
+The dissertation prospectus defense follows successful completion of the comprehensive examinations.
+Passing both the comprehensive exams and the prospectus defense allows a student to apply for admission to candidacy and therefore begin official work on the dissertation.
 To complete the candidacy application, the student must establish a full dissertation committee and prepare/defend a dissertation prospectus.
 Therefore, some initial steps toward these requirements should be taken during the comps process.
 A full dissertation committee consists of at least five faculty, at least three of whom sit on the Department's Graduate Studies Committee.
 Subsequent semesters will be devoted to the completion of the dissertation.
 Please proceed to the dissertation page for more information.

 If necessary, please see the Graduate Coordinator for assistance with scheduling rooms for the prospectus defense.